Embassy & Consulates of Australia in China

 2. Get an official Lost Passport Report from the Police Station nearest to you.

 3. Immediately apply for a new Australian passport to replace the lost one.
-They are required to provide a filled-in Application for an Australian Passport Overseas Form (PC8) with two standard Australian passport photos, and submit the application during 8:30 am-12:00 noon, 1:30 pm-4:30 pm in working days.
+They are required to provide a filled-in Application for an Australian Passport Overseas Form (PC8) with two standard passport photos, and submit the application during 8:30 am-12:00 noon, 1:30 pm-4:30 pm in working days.
 The passport fees are changeable on a monthly basis and only Chinese RMB is acceptable.

-Consular Districts of Australian Embassy in Beijing:
+Consular Districts of the Embassy in Beijing:

 Municipalities of Beijing, Chongqing, Tianjin; Autonomous Regions of Xinjiang, Inner Mongolia, Ningxia and Tibet; Provinces of Yunnan, Shandong, Sichuan, Shanxi, Shaanxi, Qinghai, Liaoning, Jilin, Henan, Heilongjiang, Hebei, Guizhou and Gansu.